btcfoundationedcom/btcfoundationedcom.github.io/blog/01-decentralization.md

 d.
 Education Committee Social media and the work being done by a few participants.
 Including the important task of translation.

-5. Committee recommendations being made to the elected board of directors.
+5. Committee recommendations being made and formally presented to the board of directors.
 (which of course can lead to personal comments from each of them)